 Institute in Kanawha County, West Virginia — The American South (Appalachia)

-Topics and series.
-This historical marker is listed in these topic lists: African Americans • Education • Fraternal or Sororal Organizations.
-In addition, it is included in the Historically Black Colleges and Universities 🎓 series list.
-A significant historical month for this entry is June 1912.
+Topics.
+This historical marker is listed in these topic lists: African Americans • Fraternal or Sororal Organizations • Women.
+A significant historical date for this entry is December 26, 1922.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Delta Sigma Theta (within shouting distance of this marker); Kappa Chapter, Theta Psi (within shouting distance of this marker); Nu Chapter, Alpha Kappa Alpha Sorority, Inc. (within shouting distance of this marker); ΑΦΑ Alpha Phi Alpha Fraternity, Incorporated (within shouting distance of this marker); Canty House (within shouting distance of this marker); Katherine Coleman Goble Johnson (about 300 feet away, measured in a direct line); East Hall (about 400 feet away); Veterans Memorial (approx. 0.2 miles away).
+Delta Sigma Theta (a few steps from this marker); ΑΦΑ Alpha Phi Alpha Fraternity, Incorporated (a few steps from this marker); Kappa Chapter, Theta Psi (within shouting distance of this marker); Kappa Alpha Psi (within shouting distance of this marker); Canty House (about 300 feet away, measured in a direct line); Katherine Coleman Goble Johnson (about 400 feet away); East Hall (about 500 feet away); Veterans Memorial (approx. 0.2 miles away).
 Touch for a list and map of all markers in Institute.

 Credits.
-This page was last revised on August 5, 2021.
+This page was last revised on August 4, 2021.
 It was originally submitted on August 4, 2021, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 34 times since then.
+This page has been viewed 543 times since then and 58 times this year.
 Photos: 1, 2, 3, 4. submitted on August 4, 2021, by Devry Becker Jones of Washington, District of Columbia.